Stevan Kesejić: Local politics

 Serbia introduced the direct election of mayors in the 2004 local elections, and Kesejić ran as the Radical Party's candidate in Sombor.
 He was defeated by Jovan Slavković of the Democratic Party in the second round of voting.
 He was elected to the municipal assembly, however, and served once again as an opposition member.

 In April 2007, Kesejić led to the SRS in holding a "parallel" meeting of the local assembly in the streets of Sombor, due to a conflict over the municipality's credit indebtedness.
-Later in the same year, he advocated for a motion that would have made Russian president Vladimir Putin an honorary citizen of Sombor.
-The motion was not approved by the assembly.
+Later the same year, he advocated for a motion that would have made Russian president Vladimir Putin an honorary citizen of Sombor.
+The assembly did not approve the motion.

 The direct election of mayors proved to be a short-lived experiment and was abandoned with the 2008 Serbian local elections.
-The DS narrowly defeated the SRS in Sombor in this cycle; Slavković was included on the Radical Party's list and was again given a mandate for the sitting of the assembly that followed.
+The DS narrowly defeated the SRS in Sombor in this cycle; Slavković was included on the Radical Party's list and was again given a term in the following assembly session.
 Following the SRS split and Serbia's electoral reforms, he received the lead position on the Radical list for Sombor in the 2012 local elections and was re-elected when the list won four out of sixty-one mandates.
 He did not seek re-election in 2016.